kapouer/sharpie/README.md

   center, north, northeast, ...
 * flatten
   boolean
+* style
+  new in version 2.3
+  appends a style tag with that content to the svg root

 Since version 1.4 svg support has been dropped and replaced by passing svg through unmodified.